UrloMythus/MammaMia/README.md

-Remember, load_env and Public Instance needs to be disabled in the config.json and Remote_Instance needs to be set to 1
+Remember, LOAD_ENV and PUBLIC_INSTANCE need to be set to 0 in the environment variables and REMOTE_INSTANCE needs to be set to 1